Albert Strickler: Strickler's Equation

 where ${D}_{50}$ is the median grain size in meters.

-Later researchers produced variations on Strickler's equation proposing different measures of surface roughness and corresponding variations in the empherical coefficient.
+Later researchers produced variations on Strickler's equation proposing different measures of surface roughness and corresponding variations in the empirical coefficient.
 For example, Strickler's equation has been used to estimate n-values for riprap lined channels from stone gradation.

 The equation also describes the scaling of hydraulic roughness in Froude scaled, physical hydraulic models.

 In 1933, Johann Nikuradse published a study of hydraulic roughness in pipes that validated Strickler's observations of the influence of surface roughness in turbulent flows.

 Dimensionally Homogeneous Gauckler–Manning–Strickler Formula

 Given the Gauckler–Manning–Strickler formula: